brunover/crawler_puppeteer/README.md

 # crawler_puppeteer
-Crawler for web scraping developed with NodeJS + Puppeteer + Headless Chrome
+Crawler for web scraping developed with NodeJS + Puppeteer

 ### How to run? ###